All About BedBugs

 About Bedbugs’ Existence!

 Bedbugs can lay about five or more eggs per day with an incubation time of ten days in hot weather.
 This incubation period is usually longer when the weather is cooler.
 These new Bedbugs will need five large feedings of blood to turn into adult Bedbug.
 Bedbugs usually secrete their exoskeleton during a molting sessions in between feedings.
 Once they reach the age they will start the life cycle all over again and lay new eggs.
 Adult female Bedbugs can possibly lay up to 200 eggs during their lifetime.
 The just hatched eggs will start to look for their first meal quickly.
 When they have completed eating they normally leave tiny itchy sores.
-The best news is Bedbugs do not carry pathogens like ticks and mosquitos can.
+The best news is Bedbugs do not carry pathogens like ticks and mosquitoes can.

-Furniture, neighbors, and even your pets can be unwitting transferees of Bedbugs.
+Furniture, neighbors, and even your pets can be unwitting transference of Bedbugs.
 One common way that homes are infested is by bringing used furniture home that has been left on the sidewalk, bought from a neighbor or even bought from a secondhand furniture store.
 If someone has an infestation, they will more than likely toss out any suspect items.
 Keep in mind that Bedbugs can survive a year or more without feeding.
 Check the item carefully and use a Bedbug spray to prevent Bedbugs from access to your home.

 About Bedbugs’ Hideout!